-Researches have taken two groups of volunteers into air-conditioned rooms and measures the temperature of their fingertips after drinking a placebo and then drinking orange juice.
+Researchers have taken two groups of volunteers into air-conditioned rooms and measured the temperature of their fingertips after drinking a placebo and then drinking orange juice.

-If you eat a bunch of oranges before you go skiing, your risk of frostbite may go down, since your keeping up your blood flow to your fingers and toes.
+If you eat a bunch of oranges before you go skiing, your risk of frostbite may go down, since you’re keeping up your blood flow to your fingers and toes.

 Phytonutrients in citrus, such as hesperidin, may increase blood flow sufficient to warm the hands and feet of those with cold sensitivity.